 After you come home, many of the character, leadership and service traits you uncovered on your expedition stay with you, helping you navigate your daily life with more resilience and success.

-14-15 day courses provide an opportunity for students to learn and practice the ideas of leadership, character development and service that are integral to Outward Bound courses.
+This course provides an opportunity for students to learn and practice the ideas of leadership, character development and service that are integral to Outward Bound.
 Students will develop and apply these skills in an expedition setting so that they can continue to grow once they return home.
 Instructors will work to challenge each student to try new things and step outside their comfort zones, as well as provide feedback that can be acted upon before the end of the course.
 As a team, each group will work together to complete difficult tasks necessary for backcountry travel and expedition living.

 The North Cascades, Washington

-Known as the “American Alps”, the North Cascades offer glaciated mountains, alpine lakes and high alpine meadows for endless exploration.
+Known as the “American Alps,” the North Cascades offer glaciated mountains, alpine lakes and high alpine meadows for endless exploration.
 The North Cascades host the greatest concentration of glaciers outside of Alaska, and are full of high mountain meadows peppered with wild flowers.
-The Outward Bound course area hosts some of the most stunning alpine climbing and backpacking routes in the United States.
+The Outward Bound course area is home to some of the most stunning alpine climbing and backpacking routes in the United States.

 If you are ready to enroll on a course click the enroll button next to the course you wish to select or you can enroll over the phone by speaking with one of our Admissions Advisors (toll-free) at 866-467-7651.